paszu/3DSRepo/Decrypt9-(Browser).md

-This guide relies on the new feature in Decrypt9, CTRNAND injection.
-As such Part 1 is now entirely based on using one of many possible entrypoints to launch Decrypt9.
+The first thing this guide will do is get you running Decrypt9, which is a multipurpose toolkit that will allow us to install the version 2.1.0, which contains a vulnerability that is needed for further exploitation of the system.

-If you already have a RedNAND setup, this guide deals exclusively with SysNAND and you should follow all instructions from within or applying to SysNAND.
+If you have already hacked your 3DS before and have a RedNAND based CFW setup, this guide deals exclusively with SysNAND and you should follow all instructions from within or applying to SysNAND.
 Note that the terms EmuNAND and RedNAND refer to slightly different implementations of [the same concept](http://3dbrew.org/wiki/NAND_Redirection).

 #### What you need